Oil Rig Explosions

 Oil right accidents can result in catastrophic injuries, such as:

-If an explosion occurs, equipment on the rig could become airborne, putting workers at risk of traumatic brain injuries from falling debris.
+- Brain injuries: If an explosion occurs, equipment on the rig could become airborne, putting workers at risk of traumatic brain injuries from falling debris.

-Falling debris, or other oil rig accidents can damage the spine, nerves in the spinal canal, and vertebrae, often resulting in paralysis (paraplegia, quadriplegia).
+- Spinal cord injuries: Falling debris, or other oil rig accidents can damage the spine, nerves in the spinal canal, and vertebrae, often resulting in paralysis (paraplegia, quadriplegia).

-In an oil rig fire or explosion, the force of the blast and rapidly traveling airborne debris can sever appendages.
+- Loss of limb: In an oil rig fire or explosion, the force of the blast and rapidly traveling airborne debris can sever appendages.

 Our legal team is dedicated to helping victims of catastrophic injuries obtain just compensation.
 We offer free consultations and will not charge any attorneys’ fees until we recover for you.

-Contact Our Gulf of Mexico and Louisiana Oil Rig Accident Attorneys
+Contact Our Gulf Of Mexico And Louisiana Oil Rig Accident Attorneys

-At Koch & Schmidt, we are dedicated to fighting for the rights of injured oil rig and maritime workers throughout Southern Louisiana and the Texas Gulf Region.
+At Koch & Schmidt, we are dedicated to fighting for the rights of injured oil rig and maritime workers throughout southern Louisiana and the Texas Gulf Region.
 When oil rig workers are subjected to hazardous working conditions that result in injuries, we believe responsible parties must be held accountable.
 We know that being injured in an oil rig accident can be life-altering and will help you recover the maximum compensation you deserve.
 The sooner you contact our office, the sooner we can get started on your case.
 Call our office today for a free consultation.